 Sustainable development and CO2-free combustion

-“At that time, we were focused on burner development,” explains Muren, who has been with AGA and then Linde for nearly three decades.
+“At that time, we were focused on burner development,” explains Muren, who has been with Linde for nearly three decades.

 In the lab’s early days, Muren and his colleagues primarily ran tests to develop more efficient burners that lowered fuel consumption and emissions.
 Linde’s REBOX flameless oxyfuel burners, for example, were tested and developed at the combustion lab.
 By combusting pure oxygen rather than air, the technology reduces CO2 (carbon dioxide) emissions and cuts fuel use by up to 50 percent.